opea-project/GenAIInfra/authN-authZ/auth-apisix/README.md

 4. Create a new user name as `mary`, set passwords for her (set 'Temporary' to 'Off').
 Select Role mapping on the top, assign the `user` role to `mary`.

+5. Turn off the all the 'Required actions' under the 'Authentication' section in Keycloak

 Then set some environment variables.
 ```bash
 export USER='mary'